 - No headphone jack

-While a little of last year's Pixel design language has continued on to 2017, the phone looks like something new.
+While a little of 2016's Pixel design language has continued on to the 2017 model, the phone looks like something new.
 The metal-built chassis feels solid and well-made, and despite its slightly rounded corners, still looks and feels very rectangular compared to its predecessor.
 It also appears noticeably longer.

 - Google Pixel 2 and 2 XL tips and tricks: Master your pure Android Oreo phone

 - Google Pixel 2 and Pixel 2 XL deals, prices and where to get them

 This added length is predominantly down to the front facing stereo speakers above and below the regular-sized 16:9 ratio full HD screen.
 While many will see the addition of stereo speakers as a positive, it does mean there's a generous amount of bezel on the front.
 Although, the first generation Pixel also had hefty bezels, but no speakers.

 Considering the whole reason behind having a smaller screened phone is, presumably, to have a smaller device, it's a little confusing that Google has made a phone which is only a couple of millimetres away from being the same length as a BlackBerry KeyOne; a phone with a physical keyboard built in.
 Still, it's nice and narrow, making it easy to hold and use in one hand.